-To effectively treat a cough, the cause of the cough must be known.
+To effectively treat a cough, the causes of the cough must be known.

 Fortunately the vast majority of acute coughs which are the result of a cold or the flu will resolve by themselves in a few weeks and are transient and minor, according to the journal American Family Physician.
 But the journal does warn that in a small percentage of cases the cough can be a symptom of congestive heart failure, pneumonia and a blood clot in the lungs, which needs urgent medical attention.
 It is therefore important not to approach a cough only as a cough, but to take into account associated symptoms that may be experienced.